-The FDA granted orphan drug designation for AAV-AQP1 to treat symptoms of grade 2 and grade 3 late xerostomia from parotid gland hypofunction caused by radiotherapy for cancer of the oral cavity.
+The FDA granted orphan drug designation to AAV-hAQP1 for the treatment of symptoms of grade 2 and grade 3 late xerostomia from parotid gland hypofunction caused by radiotherapy for cancer of the oral cavity.

-AAV-AQP1 for the Treatment of Sjogren's Syndrome
+AAV-hAQP1 for the Treatment of Sjogren's Syndrome

 The destruction of salivary tissue resulting in chronic xerostomia may also be caused by chronic autoimmune disease.
 Sjogren's syndrome is an autoimmune disease in which a patient's immune system may target the salivary glands.
 Chronic inflammation of the salivary glands results in long term damage and chronic xerostomia in many Sjogren's patients.
-Data from preclinical studies in animal models of Sjogren's syndrome and data from explants of minor salivary glands of Sjogren's patients suggest that Sjogren's syndrome may also be treatable with our AAV-AQP1 vector.
-Supported by data from our preclinical studies and our ongoing RIX clinical trials, we are currently conducting IND-enabling studies of AAV-AQP1 for xerostomia caused by Sjogren's syndrome.
+Data from preclinical studies in animal models of Sjogren's syndrome and data from explants of minor salivary glands of Sjogren's patients suggest that Sjogren's syndrome may also be treatable with our AAV-hAQP1 vector.
+Supported by data from our preclinical studies and our ongoing RIX clinical trials, we are currently conducting IND-enabling studies of AAV-hAQP1 for xerostomia caused by Sjogren's syndrome.